 You'll choose a single variable type—subject line, From name, content, or send time—and create up to 3 variations.
-We'll generate all possible combinations and send them to different sets of recipients, so no one receives more than 1 combination of your email.
+We'll generate all possible combinations and send them to different sets of subscribed contacts, so no one receives more than 1 combination of your test.

-The combination that recipients receive are chosen at random and tracked solely for the purpose of choosing a winner, so you won't be able to see which combination went to a specific person.
+The combination that your subscribed contacts receive are chosen at random and tracked solely for the purpose of choosing a winner.
+This means you won't be able to see which combination a subscribed contact receives.

 Choose winner criteria

-Send the combinations to all your recipients at once if you have a small audience or segment, or if you're testing send time.
-With other variables or a large audience or segment, send your test combinations to a percentage of your recipients, and send the winning combination to your remaining recipients.
+Send the combinations to all your subscribed contacts at once if you have a small audience or segment, or if you're testing send time.
+With other variables or a large audience or segment, send your test combinations to a percentage of your subscribed contacts, and send the winning combination to your remaining subscribed contacts.